samcartersmith/cds/packages/illustrations/README.md

 yarn nx run illustrations:release
 ```

-4. Merge the PR in static-assets and confirm the deploy in [Codeflow](https://codeflow.cbhq.net/#/engineering/static-assets/commits)
+4. Merge the PR in static-assets and confirm the deploy in [Codeflow](https://codeflow.cbhq.net/#/engineering/static-assets/commits).
+It should autodeploy after all build checks are complete.

 5. Commit the changes in the CDS repo with a message in the following format: `[trivial] feat(Illustrations): Publish illustrations mm/dd/yyyy`